 Green is hard.
-I heard this refrain over and over while interviewing architects and designers on their favorite exterior green paint colors.
-Olive greens can quickly become yellow drab, and paler shades can look cartoonish.
+I heard this refrain over and over while interviewing architects and designers about their favorite exterior green paint colors.
+Olive greens can quickly become yellow drab, and lighter shades can look cartoonish.

-Luckily, our architects and designers have made the mistakes, so you don't have to.
-In our latest in our series on the best exterior paint colors, we've tackled green, relying on expertise from our Architect/Designer Directory and beyond.
+Luckily, our architects and designers have made the mistakes, so you don’t have to.
+Here are their nine foolproof green paint choices:

 Above: Top row, left to right: Pratt & Lambert Olive Shadow; Cabot Solid Stain in Sagebrush; Farrow & Ball Studio Green; Benjamin Moore Cedar Path; and Benjamin Moore Central Park.
 Bottom row: Benjamin Moore Mohegan Sage; Sherwin-Williams Yew Hedge; Benjamin Moore Black Forest Green; and C2 Paints Toadstool.

 Above: San Antonio architects Lake | Flato chose Sherwin-Williams’ Yew Hedge for exterior features at the Hotel San Jose in Austin.
 Says project architect Bob Harris, “We were looking for an old-school hill country green.
 The green you see painted on the back porch screen doors of old country limestone homes.”
 The shade has been discontinued but can still be mixed at most paint stores.